coopergau/solana-automated-market-maker/README.md

     - pay a fee to the liquidity pool - 0.3%

 # To do

-Add test for the init reserves function
-Add the add liquidity function - make it create the pool token accounts if they havent been, so they get auto created on the first fund
+Add the add liquidity function
+ - users add both kinds of liquidity according to the current ratio - done - function takes individual amounts is inputs
+ - if there no tokens the raio is 1:1
+ - they get the spl tokens in return that represent share of the pool